beathead-team/gitlab-time-report/README.rst

    - ``gitlab.oauth.client_id`` client_id from gitlab app
    - ``gitlab.oauth.client_secret`` client_secret from gitlab app
    - ``gitlab.oauth.redirect_uri`` the url in the firebase functions to redirect from gitlab
+   - ``gitlab.oauth.authorized_uri`` the url to redirect after gitlab token has been received
    - ``database.database_url`` firestore url from firebase console
    - ``database.project_id`` project_id from firebase console
    - ``database.client_email`` client_email from firebase console